kyma-project/kyma/docs/04-operation-guides/troubleshooting/evnt-02-jetstream-troubleshooting.md

        nats consumer info
        ```

-    To correlate the consumer to the subscription, check the `description` field of the consumer.
-You can also see the consumer, corresponding to the subject, in the status field of the Subscription CRD.
+    To correlate the consumer to the Subscription and the specific event type, check the `description` field of the consumer.

 3. Check the [JetStream grafana dashboard](https://grafana.com/grafana/dashboards/14725):